JohnPWSharp/20777A---Implementing-Microsoft-Azure-Cosmos-DB-Solutions/Instructions/20777A_MOD02_DEMO.md

         "excludedPaths": [
             {
                 "path": "/deviceID/*"
+            },
+            {
+                "path": "/\"_etag\"/?"
             }
         ]
     }
     ```

-4. In Visual Studio, press F5 to run the application.
+4. In Visual Studio, press F5 to run the application again.

 5. At the prompt, type **Device 8**, and then press Enter.

-6. The application will fail with an error message:

-> Message: {"Errors":\["An invalid query has been specified with filters against path(s) excluded from indexing.
-Consider adding allow scan header in the request."\]}

-7. Press a key to close the application.

-#### Task 4: Enable Scanning in the Query

-1. In Visual Studio, in the **Program.cs** file, uncomment line 54 so that it reads:

-    ```CSharp
-    options.EnableScanInQuery = true;
-    ```

-2. In Visual Studio, press F5 to run the application.

-3. At the prompt, type **Device 8**, and then press Enter.

-4. The application will run successfully; the error message is no longer displayed.
+6. The application will still run successfully.
 Make a note of the runtime statistics displayed by the application.
 They will look like this:

-    ```DOS
+    ```Text
-        Request charge: 1832.24 RUs
+    Request charge: 465.07 RUs
     Index LookUp Time: 0 ms
-        Index Hit Ratio: 0.833333333333333%
+    Index Hit Ratio: 0.862068965517241%
-        Document Load Time: 75.38 ms
+    Document Load Time: 79.1 ms
-        Runtime Execution Time: 49.9201 ms
+    Runtime Execution Time: 39.3201 ms
     ```
-5. Press a key to close the application.

-#### Task 5: Reenable the DeviceID Index and Compare the Runtime Statistics

-1. In Internet Explorer, on the **Scale & Settings** tab, to remove the exclusion for **deviceID** from the list of indexed paths, edit the contents of the **Indexing Policy** box so that it matches the code block below, and then click **Save**:

-    ```JSON
-    {
-        "indexingMode": "consistent",
-        "automatic": true,
-        "includedPaths": [
-            {
-                "path": "/*",
-                "indexes": [
-                    {
-                        "kind": "Range",
-                        "dataType": "Number",
-                        "precision": -1
-                    },
-                    {
-                        "kind": "Range",
-                        "dataType": "String",
-                        "precision": -1
-                    },
-                    {
-                        "kind": "Spatial",
-                        "dataType": "Point"
-                    }
-                ]
-            }
-        ],
-        "excludedPaths": []
-    }
-    ```

-2. In Visual Studio, press F5 to run the application.

-3. At the prompt, type **Device 8**, and then press Enter.

-4. Make a note of the runtime statistics displayed by the application; they will look similar to this:
-    ```DOS
-        Request charge: 22.39 RUs
-        Index LookUp Time: 0.31 ms
-        Index Hit Ratio: 100%
-        Document Load Time: 0.5 ms
-        Runtime Execution Time: 0.45 ms
-    ```
-5. Press a key to close the application.
+7. Press a key to close the application.

-6. Compare the runtime statistics that you collected in this task with the statistics that you collected in the previous task.
+8. Compare the runtime statistics that you collected in this task with the statistics that you collected in the previous task.
 Note that:

-      - The **Request Charge** is 8 or 9 times lower when the **deviceID** is included in an index.
+      - The **Request Charge** is 25 to 30 times lower when the **deviceID** is included in an index.
 Filtering data with an index is much more efficient than a scan of the entire partition.

       - When the index on **deviceID** is enabled, the **Index Hit Ratio** is 100% and the **Index Lookup Time** is non-zero because the data was located using the index.

       - The **Runtime Execution Time** is an order of magnitude lower when the index on **deviceID** is enabled.

-7. When you have finished, close Visual Studio.
+9. When you have finished, close Visual Studio.

-8. Leave Internet Explorer open for the next demonstration.
+10. Leave Internet Explorer open for the next demonstration.

-    >**Note:** Do not delete the **Temperatures** collection at the end of this demonstration; it is needed for the next demonstration in this module.
+    >**Note**: Do not delete the **Temperatures** collection at the end of this demonstration; it is needed for the next demonstration in this module.

 ### Demo 2: Querying, Inserting, Modifying, and Deleting Data using the SQL API